Arts et Métiers ParisTech: Rankings and figures

-Whether speaking about starting salary, involvement in research or international opportunities, Arts et Métiers ParisTech has been consistently ranked among the top thirty French engineering schools, it recruits students after classes préparatoires.
+Whether speaking about starting salary, involvement in research or international opportunities, Arts et Métiers ParisTech has been consistently ranked among the top ten French engineering schools, along with other schools like Mines ParisTech, École polytechnique, CentraleSupélec or ENSTA Paris.
+It is even considered to be in the top 5 Grandes écoles recruiting students after classes préparatoires.
 The main figures are presented in the following lines: